About

 2019 'Everything you need to know about Sculpture', Orozco Garden, South London Gallery, London

-2019 'Sculpture Zoo Keepers', Hackney Gallery, Stevens Building, Royal College of Art, London
+2019 'Sculpture Zoo Keepers', Hackney Gallery, Royal College of Art, London

 2016 ‘RAID 2: Nayu Kim’, LARA, Unit 28, Penarth Centre, London